-The story and lore of World War Robot, pieced together and summarized from various sources.
+The story and lore of World War Robot, pieced together and summarized from various sources including books, 3A newsletters, blog posts and fan contributions.
 Special thanks to fellow legionaire, Alex Erhardt and his World War Robot Museum blog for his insight and expertise in this area.
 His content is quoted below with his permission.

 World War Robot (WWR) is a graphic novel illustrated by artist Ashley Wood and written by both Ashley Wood and TP Louise.
 The [art] book combines an unconventional use of pairing painted images and essays to tell small parts of a larger story.
 The prose include excerpts from various diaries, journals and transcripts based around the humans involved in a fictional war in the 1980-1990s known as the Great War.

 The Great War takes place between multiple factions; the most obvious are the Martians, human who have left Earth and settled on Mars seeking refuge, and the Terrans, those who remain on Earth and seek to subdue the Martians to their fanatic religious ideals [through] violent means.
 Both sides utilize [robots] in their ongoing conflict.
 Most of these are manufactured by Darwin Rothchild, but there has also been mention of Hobson and Dolch, a competitor of Rothchild (Corporation).
 Further factions within the war include N.O.M and M.O.D.
 Due to the storytelling format that Ashley Wood and TP Louise have chosen, many plot details are left open to the imagination of fans as the story and universe is explored in greater depth with each book release.- ThreeAWiki.com (defunct)

 World War Robot is comprised of the following factions: